 - DIY project friendly

-So, is under floor insulation worthwhile?
+So, is underfloor insulation worthwhile?

 Insulation can keep your home warm like a thermos in summer and cool like an esky in winter.
 It is certainly worthwhile considering floor insulation this winter!
-Aside from the immediate benefits of an insulated floor such as floor temperatures that correspond with the room, the long term benefits are phenomenal.
+Aside from the immediate benefits of an insulated floor such as floor temperatures that correspond with the room, the long-term benefits are phenomenal.
 It is difficult to estimate in monetary value how much you can save on your energy bills but just say there is an expected 10% to 20% reduction in energy usage by installing underfloor insulation alone!
 It is estimated that adding insulation to your home can pay itself off in a few years.
 If you are living in an older home, it may be worth taking a look at your floor insulation and other areas of your home such as the ceiling and wall areas.
-Look out for damaged insulation such as moisture, mold, missing or broken insulation.
+Look for damaged insulation such as moisture, mold, or missing or broken insulation.
 It is better to discard any damaged insulation to replace it to ensure optimal product performance is achieved!